sjhloco/firewall_policy_report/README.md

 ```

 ![demo](https://user-images.githubusercontent.com/33333983/119037187-8eb88100-b9a9-11eb-9417-106d21eb7591.gif)

-During runtime if any of the connections to a firewall fails all other firewall connections will be closed and the script stopped.

 Any or all of these default settings can be overiden at run time using flags.
 If the global username is specified (-u or --user) the global password will be prompted for.